MCA-Team/booking-app/README.md

 ## 1. Overwiew
-This project is a hand-on project to introduce someone to Golang main concepts.
+This simple project is a hand-on project to introduce someone to Golang main concepts.
 The project draws a booking app.
 A simple booking app which allows someone to book tickets for a conference by giving their informations.

 <br/>